📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Do blackout liners fix light leakage?

-They help with fabric glow, but they don’t solve edge gaps; you still need overlap and gap control for meaningful darkness.
+They help with fabric glow, but they do not solve edge gaps; you still need overlap and gap control for meaningful darkness.

 When should I stop trying fixes and replace curtains?